 ❌ Nay: Dark mode only for paid version.
 It only exports to plain text files and not Markdown.
 By trying to do too much, none of the “editors” was good enough.
 I wanted to like this but I found the paid experience very clunky.
 They honoured their 30-day money back guarantee and gave me a refund.

 💚 Yay: Beautiful, simple, and easy to use.
 The sync feature is super fast and reliable.
 The native apps on all platforms are light and fast too.
 It’s made by Automattic (the creators of Wordpress) so you know your data is in good hands.
 And it’s free.

 ❌ Nay: Your notes are stored in their database in plain text.
 Your data is only encrypted in transit.
 It’s hard to organise lots of notes (please add folders!).
 Desktop writing experience could be improved.

-My current setup is pretty chaotic right now.
+My current setup is pretty chaotic.

 For all the apps that I use for everything else, head over to my /uses page.